 The regional head office of the Instituto Cervantes for North and Central America is located in Albuquerque, New Mexico (they are also an exam center).
 If in doubt, don’t hesitate to contact them: https://albuquerque.cervantes.es/en/default.shtm

 A last point about the registration process: if you suffer any disability that may impact your ability to fairly complete the exam, such as being hard of hearing (which may be a problem if you have to listen to the audio of the listening comprehension test over a public sound system in a group context, rather than having earphones) you need to take this up with your center from day one.

 WITH PROPER PREPARATION, THE DELE A2 EXAM IS RELATIVELY EASY:

-So, can a beginner start now and hope to pass the February exam?
+So, can a beginner start now and hope to pass in time?
 Definitely, YES.
-On condition, of course, that you are dedicated, apply yourself, and have access to a 1-on-1 tutor.
+On condition, of course, that you are dedicated, apply yourself, and have access to a 1-on-1 coach.
 That “personal trainer” must work with you i.t.o. a personalized study plan, based on first of all doing a proper diagnostic of your level, aptitude and learning preferences.

-As a concrete example: earlier this year we assisted as student who came to us at the beginning of May.
+As a concrete example: in 2018 we assisted as student who came to us at the beginning of May.
 He was based in Iceland (where there isn’t much opportunity to practice Spanish!) and he wanted to do the May 19th 2018 exam as a “dry run”, while really aiming for the July exam.
 Here is an extract from his registration form with us: